diwu001/arcade-game/README.md

 How to play the game

+The goal is to gain more scores!
+Score can be gained from reaching the river successfully.
+Also score can be gained from collect gems.

+Initially the player has 3 lives.
+If the player hits a rock, he will lose 1 life.
+If he loses all 3 lives, game is over..

 - Start a new game : Press Space Button

 - Move the player:  Use Up Direction Button to go up; Use Down Direction Button to go down; Use Left Direction Button to turn left; Use Right Direction Button to turn right